Ciela-Institute/tarp/README.md

-# blanket
+# comforter

-A python package for performing statistical coverage tests to check the quality of posterior estimators. `blanket` is framework-agnostic: it works with posterior estimators and samplers written in numpy, pytorch, jax.
+A python package for performing statistical coverage tests to check the quality of posterior estimators. `comforter` is framework-agnostic: it works with posterior estimators and samplers written in numpy, pytorch, jax.

-`blanket` currently implements the distance to random point (DRP) test introduced in [Lemos, Coogan et al 2023](https://arxiv.org/abs/2302.03026), which relies on posterior samples.
+`comforter` currently implements the distance to random point (DRP) test introduced in [Lemos, Coogan et al 2023](https://arxiv.org/abs/2302.03026), which relies on posterior samples.